Welcomes you to Waitarere Beach

 Permits are required for open fires and braziers.

-Please use the bins provided for litter, especially glass; or take it
+Please use the bins provided for litter, especially glass; or take it home with you.

 These bins are NOT for domestic household rubbish.